There’s an eco-revolution underway at the moment, and it’s possible that you may be wondering what part your business plays in the grand conversation.

 One of the biggest challenges for growing field service businesses has always been finding, hiring, and managing the very best engineers.

-To understand what’s happening in 2020, it helps to look back over previous years as well.
+To understand what’s happening, it helps to look back over previous years as well.

-For instance, in 2018, a study reported in Heating & Plumbing Monthly showed that ‘a lack of skilled workers and poor training opportunities [were] the most pressing concerns of the modern plumbing and heating installers.’
-In 2019, this trend continued and – regrettably – this seems set to continue in 2020, as well.
+For instance, in 2018, a study reported in Heating & Plumbing Monthly showed that: “a lack of skilled workers and poor training opportunities [were] the most pressing concerns of the modern plumbing and heating installers.”

-It’s not all doom and gloom of course, and there’s still plenty you can do to make sure you’re not only attracting talented engineers, but training staff to help them achieve their best as well.
-It’s a balancing act, of course, because even if you can afford to hire the best engineers, if you mismanage, then it can cost you big-time.
+It’s a balancing act, of course, because even if you can afford to hire the best engineers, if you mismanage their time, then it will cost you!